iicsydney601/bluemix-db2-cli-mate/README.md

 ## Use DB2climate as a DB2 client   ##

 You can run all supported db2 commands against your SQLDBs straight away after ssh into the warden container.
 All TCPIP nodes and databases would have automatically cataloged for you.
-In addition, in order to avoid users to keep referring to the VCAP_SERVICE file for db credentials, a number of scripts have been developed to provide better user experience.
+In addition, in order to avoid users to keep referring to the VCAP_SERVICE file for db credentials, a number of scripts have been developed to help you manage your database(s) with ease.

 Scrpt Name:	ls_db.rb
 Purpose:	list all databases bound to the app and display their credentials.